 This dramatic change is in line with the UK’s obligations under the Fair Trade Agreement that requires the UK to implement, at a minimum, the standards and rules which have been agreed by the OECD concerning potential cross-border tax planning arrangements.

-Hallmark D arrangements are those designed to undermine tax reporting under common reporting standard and transparency rules.
+Hallmark D arrangements are those designed to undermine reporting requirements or obscure beneficial ownership.
 This shares substantial common ground with the Mandatory Disclosure Regime (MDR) developed by the OECD.

 The hallmark D category is split into two types of arrangements: